 Medicare Supplement health insurance plans (Medigap) are private insurance purchased along with Original Medicare.

-These Medigap plans require an additional premium in addition to your Medicare Part B. Medigap plans don’t include prescription drug coverage or any extra benefits.
+These Medigap plans require an additional premium besides your Medicare Part B. Medigap plans don’t include prescription drug coverage or any extra benefits.

-They only have medical insurance for items and services covered under Medicare Part A and B. Since they are secondary to Medicare, there are no network restrictions, and referrals aren’t required.
+They only have medical insurance for items and services covered under Medicare Part A and B. Since they are secondary to Medicare, no network restrictions, and referrals aren’t required.

 Medicare Part D prescription drug coverage has a monthly premium and provides medication coverage for drugs on their plan formulary.
 These stand-alone drug plans can work with Original Medicare or Medicare Supplement plans.

 Pain management Drugs filled at a retail pharmacy fall under Medicare Part D.

 A Medicare Advantage plan is the other direction you can choose for your Medicare health care.
 Private insurance companies with contracts with the Centers for Medicare & Medicaid Services administer these Part C plans.